Kinovea/kinovea-docs/source/capture/hardware_machine_vision.rst

 Height
 ***********************
 The height of the images.
-This usually impacts the maximum framerate possible as only the required rows are read from the sensor.
+This usually does impact the maximum framerate possible as only the required rows are read from the sensor.

-Framerate
+Frame rate
 ***********************
-The target framerate.
-Whether this framerate is actually reached or not depends on the image format, size, exposure and the camera hardware.
+The target frame rate.
+Whether this frame rate is actually reached or not depends on the stream format, image size, exposure time and the camera hardware.
-If the framerate cannot be sustained, the :guilabel:`Resulting framerate` value will be displayed in red.
+If the frame rate cannot be sustained, the :guilabel:`Resulting frame rate` value will be displayed in red.

-If the :guilabel:`Auto` checkbox is checked, the camera will ignore the value and always send the maximum framerate possible based on the rest of the configuration and the camera hardware.
+If the :guilabel:`Auto` checkbox is checked, the camera will ignore the value and always send the maximum frame rate possible based on the rest of the configuration and the camera hardware.
 If the :guilabel:`Auto` checkbox is not checked, the camera will use at most the configured value, if it is possible for the hardware to do so.
-The manual configuration can be interesting if you want to use a specific framerate that is less than the maximum possible.
+The manual configuration can be interesting if you want to use a specific frame rate that is less than the maximum possible.

-.. note:: After changing the image size or stream format you must click on :guilabel:`Reconnect` for the maximum framerate information to be updated.
+.. note:: After changing the image size or stream format you must click on :guilabel:`Reconnect` for the maximum frame rate information to be updated.

 Exposure (µs)
 ***********************